Bayesian analysis of $\alpha$-Starobinsky model with Planck, ACT and DESI data: Constraints from Planck, ACT and DESI

 The results for the Starobinsky model ($\alpha=1$) are presented in \autoref{fig:staro_constraints} and summarized in \autoref{table_starobinsky_baseline}.
 A primary finding is the notable shift in the preferred inflationary dynamics when moving from the Planck-only to the combined Planck+DESI+ACT analysis.
-Specifically, the full dataset favors a higher scalar spectral index, $n_s \approx 0.97$, compared to the Planck result of $0.9654 \pm 0.0041$.
-Because the $\alpha=1$ model is geometrically rigid, this increase in $n_s$ is directly coupled to the number of $e$-folds $N_*$.
-Consequently, the posterior for $N_*$ shifts from $56.7^{+5.2}_{-8.3}$ to a much higher value of $63.4^{+5.5}_{-8.2}$ to maintain consistency with the data. \\ This shift highlights a potential inconsistency within the Starobinsky scheme since it is increasingly pushed beyond the standard theoretically motivated range ($50 < N_* < 60$) for the duration of inflation (as previously reported in \cite{2025arXiv251106640B}).
+Specifically, the full dataset favors a higher scalar spectral index, $n_s \approx 0.97$, compared to the Planck result of $0.9654 \pm 0.0041$. {{}This shift is partly driven by the well-known correlation between $n_s$ and $H_0$: DESI favors a higher Hubble constant than Planck alone, and this preference is translated into higher values of $n_s$ through their parameter degeneracy.} Because the $\alpha=1$ model is geometrically rigid, this increase in $n_s$ is directly coupled to the number of $e$-folds $N_*$.
+Consequently, the posterior for $N_*$ shifts from $56.7^{+5.2}_{-8.3}$ to a much higher value of $63.4^{+5.5}_{-8.2}$ to maintain consistency with the data. \\ This shift yields an unsuitable realization within the Starobinsky scheme since it is increasingly pushed beyond the standard theoretically motivated range ($50 < N_* < 60$) for the duration of inflation (as previously reported in \cite{2025arXiv251106640B}).
 Furthermore, we observe a narrow, linear degeneracy between $n_s$ and $r$, confirming that for a fixed $\alpha$, the model can only slide along a specific theoretical track.
-These results provide the empirical motivation for our subsequent analysis of the $\alpha$-deformed case, where the additional degree of freedom allows the model to accommodate these newer datasets without requiring such extreme values for $N_*$.
+These results provide the motivation for our subsequent analysis of the $\alpha$-deformed case, where the additional degree of freedom allows the model to accommodate the diverse datasets without requiring such extreme values for $N_*$.